Skip to main content

 Common inspections include a 4-Point inspection, radon testing, termite (WDO) inspection, and septic or well testing in rural areas.
 These directly affect insurance approval and long-term costs.

-5. How can buyers reduce long-term costs after purchasing a home in New Jersey?
+5. How can buyers reduce costs when buying a home in New Jersey?

 Subscribe to the newsletter